Glossary of Islam: N

 Light, more theological connoted than daw, the proper term for light in Arabic.
-Nur is often associated with benevolence, as Light of Muhammad and angels of mercy as created from nur.
-The term is closely associated with nar, which denotes the burning light of fire, often associated with fierce forces, like angels of punishment, demons and hell.
+Nur is often associated with benevolence, such as the Light of Muhammad and angels of mercy as created from nur.
+The term is closely associated with nar, which denotes the burning light of fire, often associated with fierce forces, like the angels of punishment, demons and Hell.